kentpmckinney/epi-capstone/README.md

 * Three routes showing three content screens
 * Pre-process USDA data with Python to cross-tabulate data into a single file
 * Import the data and populate the food list
-* Data includes only the core food list
+* Data includes only the core food 8000 foods
 * Retains user data in localStorage
-* User can add from among 8000 foods to a list
+* User can add a food item to a list
 * Adding foods to the list updates the Totals display
-* Display daily totals for the more common macro-nutrients, vitamins, and minerals
+* Totals display shows a few macro-nutrients, vitamins, and minerals

 ## Tools for Minimum Viable Product